 Read More »Creating Parallelograms

-Directions: Using the digits 1 to 9 at most one time each, fill in the blanks to create a paralelogram from the vertex (2,3): (__,__), (__,__), and (__,__) Source: Bryan Anderson
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to create a parallelogram from the vertex (2,3): (__,__), (__,__), and (__,__) Source: Bryan Anderson

 Read More »Creating Rectangles

-Directions: Using the digits 1 to 9 at most one time each, fill in the blanks to create a rectangle from the vertex (2,3): (__,__), (__,__), and (__,__) Source: Bryan Anderson
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to create a rectangle from the vertex (2,3): (__,__), (__,__), and (__,__) Source: Bryan Anderson

 Read More »Creating Right Triangles

-Directions: Using the digits 1 to 9 at most one time each, fill in the blanks to create a right triangle from the vertex (2,3): (__,__) and (__,__) Source: Bryan Anderson
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to create a right triangle from the vertex (2,3): (__,__) and (__,__) Source: Bryan Anderson

 Read More »Comparing Functions

-Directions: Using the digits 0-9, at most one time each, create five ordered pair that represent a linear function that has a greater rate of change than the following: (___,___) (___,___) (___,___) (___,___) (___,___) How many different ones are there?
+Directions: Using the digits 0 to 9, at most one time each, create five ordered pair that represent a linear function that has a greater rate of change than the following: (___,___) (___,___) (___,___) (___,___) (___,___) How many different ones are there?
 Source: Bryan Anderson

 Read More »Caterpillar Counting